Mission and Student Outcomes

 The mission of the Marriage and Family Therapy graduate programs is to provide the highest quality education, training, scholarship and service in the field of Marriage and Family Therapy.
 We train ethical professionals to foster the well-being of individuals, children, couples, families, organizations, and communities primarily through improving relationships.
 Our MFT programs specifically focus on the understanding and respect for the diversity of human relationships across different populations from a variety of multicultural, socioeconomic, international backgrounds.
 Students are inspired to respect multiple dimensions of human diversity, develop a mature personal and professional identity, stay current with professional knowledge and practice, and make a positive difference for clients and society.

-MFT Program Outcomes
+MFT Program Goals

 - Practice: The program graduates students who are able to deliver Couple and Family Therapy professional services competently.